MuOssama/MuBank/README.md

 # Bank Embedded Linux Project Documentation

 ## Overview
 This project implements a basic bank system using embedded Linux on a Raspberry Pi.
 It allows users to authenticate, check their balance, deposit, and withdraw money.
-It also sends transaction notifications to users via email.
+It also sends transaction notifications to users via email.\
+This bank embedded Linux project provides a basic banking system that can be further expanded and customized. \
+It demonstrates the use of GPIO pins for hardware interaction\
+GUI development with tkinter, and email notification functionality in an embedded Linux environment.

 ## Files
 1. **main.py**: This is the main script of the project.
 It sets up GPIO pins, initializes user data, creates a GUI, and provides functions for user interaction.